Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Problem formulation

 The instantaneous profitability \eqref{eq:reward_final} and the goal \eqref{eq:goal2} correspond to the most general setting of learning in sponsored search auction when the bidder aims to optimize bids for multiple items simultaneously under the batched feedback.
 This is the problem that we are addressing in this paper.

-\paragraph{Assumptions} \begin{assumption}[Independence of goods at sale] A set of possible contexts is represented by $n$ unit vectors, $C_t = \{e_1, ..., e_n \}$ for every $t=1,...,T$. \end{assumption} Such context set definition corresponds to the situation when the bidder is presented with $n$ items to bid for, and the bidder treats these items independently from each other.
-In this case, we can consider $n$ instances of the learner, each solving a single-item problem \eqref{eq:goal1}.
+\begin{assumption}[Independence of goods at sale] A set of possible contexts is represented by $n$ unit vectors, $C_t = \{e_1, ..., e_n \}$ for every $t=1,...,T$. \end{assumption} Such context set definition corresponds to the situation when the bidder is presented with $n$ items to bid for and treats these items independently.
 Alternatively, \cite{Han_2020a} and \cite{han_2022} propose to use valuation $v_t$ or its estimate as a context.
 However, we consider a stricter setting, assuming that $v_t$ is unknown for the bidder, nor data is available for its estimation.
-Nevertheless, we emphasize that Assumption \ref{assumption1} is not critical, as a simple partition of private valuations $v_t$ to groups and considering separate instances for each group reduces to our approach.
-We will discuss it further in Section \ref{sec:discussion}.